jfo/blog/source/posts/sild-is-a-list.md

 }
 ```

-But this only does a single cell.
+But this only prints a single cell.
 What If I want to print a whole list?
 I could
 do something like this:

 ```c